Model Predictive Robustness of Signal Temporal Logic Predicates: Conclusions

 \section{Conclusions}

 This paper examines how one can precisely and quickly quantify the level of satisfaction or violation of STL predicates considering the environment and dynamic models.
 Unlike existing model-free robustness definitions, our proposed \RobName robustness not only grows monotonically as the satisfaction probability increases but also is sound and smooth in the sense of Prop. \ref{prop:soundness}-\ref{prop:Monotonicity}.
-With this, our method can be useful in terms of rule-compliant planning and control for autonomous vehicles.
-Future work will focus on incorporating our definition into other STL variants and employing \RobName robustness in an optimization framework to synthesize controllers as well as repair rule-violating trajectories.
+With this, our method can be useful in terms of rule-compliant planning and control for autonomous vehicles. {It is important to note that this work primarily showcases the benefits of our approach for predicates designed for German interstates.
+To apply our approach to other predicates and datasets, careful design of the prediction model and feature variables may be necessary.